- Contact Us

 The following are a few of the more frequently asked questions (FAQs) we receive each day.
 You may either click the question below to "jump" to the answer, or you may scroll through the entire listing.
 If you have a question other than one listed here, don't hesitate to contact Parking Enforcement at 419.530.4100

-issuing officer.
-You must either submit an appeal within 30 days of the date of issue,
+by the issuing officer.
+You must either submit an appeal within 30 days of the date

 A State of Ohio Uniform Traffic Affidavit is pink in color and issued only by sworn law enforcement officers, including UT Police Officers.
 If the green box on the face of the ticket just above the court date is checked, you MUST appear in the listed court on the listed date.
 If this box is not checked, your appearance is optional.
 You may go on the listed date to contest the ticket, or you may contact the Clerk of Courts and find out how to pay the fine.
 The phone numbers for the Clerk are located on the back of the citations.
 These citations cannot be paid or appealed through the University's Parking Enforcement Office.